 The secret I learned was simple enough.
 Type of olive and its subsequent storage.
 I fully recommend Gordal olives if you have not tried them before.
 Big, bolshy things full of flavor.
 If left open in a cool place for a day or two before eating the flavor will be enhanced.

 Morcilla – Not your typical picnic item I know but who wants cliché?
 Morcilla differs from blood/black pudding by using onions or rice instead of oatmeal or pine nuts.
 And then there’s the star of the show, the pig’s blood.
 Sounds disgusting right?
 Wrong!
 I implore you to try it no matter how rank it sounds.
 Trust me, I was just like you.
-Morcilla can easily be used in your Spanish picnic, hot or cold.
+Morcilla can easily feature in your Spanish picnic, hot or cold.
 I like to spread it on a buttered, crusty slice of bread.
 The rich, iron taste you get from Morcilla will certainly leave a lasting impression on your palate.
-My suggestion is make smaller pieces and shallow fry until crispy all over.
+My suggestion is to make smaller pieces and shallow fry until crispy all over.

 Pure bred Iberico pigs fed only on acorns, Iberico de bellota instantly makes you feel all is good with the world.
 Biting into a razor thin slice, you first get the saltiness that comes from the dark meat.
 As that melts away in your mouth though you experience the longevity of flavor through the fat that remains.
 Chewing on this extends flavor experience by a long while.